New virus variant emerges in Africa, stokes worldwide fears | Business

 Germany has seen record daily case numbers in recent days and on Thursday surpassed 100,000 deaths from COVID-19.

-Italy's health ministry also announced measures to ban entry for anyone who has been in seven southern African nations — South Africa, Lesotho, Botswana, Zimbabwe, Mozambique, Namibia and Eswatini — in the past 14 days due.
+Italy's health ministry announced measures to ban entry for anyone who has been in seven southern African nations — South Africa, Lesotho, Botswana, Zimbabwe, Mozambique, Namibia and Eswatini — in the past 14 days.
 The Netherlands and the Czech Republic planned similar measures.

 The South African government said that the UK's decision to temporarily ban South Africans from entering “seems to have been rushed”, citing the fact that the WHO has yet to recommend next steps.

-The coronavirus evolves as it spreads and many new variants, including those with potentially risky mutations, often die out.
-Scientists monitor for possible changes that could be more transmissible or deadlier, but sorting out the exact dangers of new variants takes time.

-The WHO's technical working group is to meet Friday to assess the new variant — currently identified as B.1.1.529 — and may decide whether to give it a name from the Greek alphabet.
-It says coronavirus infections jumped 11% in Europe in the past week, the only region in the world where COVID-19 continues to rise.
+Fauci said US public health officials were talking Friday with South African colleagues. ''We want to find out scientist to scientist exactly what is going on.”
+The WHO's technical working group was to meet Friday to assess the new variant — currently identified as B.1.1.529 — and may decide whether to give it a name from the Greek alphabet.
+It says coronavirus infections jumped 11% in the past week in Europe, the only region in the world where COVID-19 continues to rise.

-The WHO's Europe director, Dr Hans Kluge, warned that without urgent measures, the continent could see another 700,000 deaths by the spring.
+The WHO's Europe director, Dr Hans Kluge, warned that without urgent measures, the continent could see an additional 700,000 deaths by the spring.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)